kyma-project/kyma/docs/kyma/docs/011-details-namespaces.md

 A Namespace is a security and organizational unit which allows you to divide the cluster into smaller units to use for different purposes, such as development and testing.

-Kyma Namespace is a user-created Namespace marked with the `env: "true"` label.
+Namespaces available for users are marked with the `env: "true"` label.
 The Kyma UI only displays the Namespaces marked with the `env: "true"` label.

 ## Default Kyma Namespaces